-A worthy coda for Karloff's career, and a symbolic passing of the torch from one generation of filmmakers to the next.
+The film is a worthy coda for Karloff's career, a fine directorial debut for Bogdanovich, and a symbolic passing of the torch from one generation of movie-makers to the next.

-- Affably Evil: After killing his wife and mother, Thompson, while buying numerous rounds (that wouldn't be a big deal back in the 1960s, or in Texas today), casually carries on a conversation with the gun store owner.
+- Affably Evil: After killing his wife and mother, Thompson, while buying numerous rounds, casually carries on a conversation with the gun store owner.

-I was having a nightmare and I woke up next to Byron Orlock!
-Orlock: (sourly)
+Sammy: I was having a nightmare and I woke up next to Byron Orlok!

 - Drive-In Theater: Where the climax of the film takes place.